PV Ratio Formula is Profit Volume Ratio Formula

 = 33.33%

-- Profits Volume ratio helps in decision making.
-Higher PV ratio for the business is more favourable as it indicates high profits.
-So, PV ratio helps in decision making as well.
+- The Profits Volume ratio helps in decision-making.
+A higher PV ratio for the business is more favorable as it indicates high profits.
+Thus, it aids in understanding if the business is moving towards or away from the profit zone.
+So, the PV ratio helps in decision-making as well.

 Also Read: True Up Journal Entry